We run CBT courses at our Crawley & East Grinstead sites, current prices HERE.

 CBT Renewal

-If you are simply looking to renew your CBT, remember to use the 'OWN BIKE' code when you book online to benefit from the discount so long as you'll be riding your own bike on the day.
+If you are simply looking to renew your CBT, remember to use the 'REN' code when you book online to benefit from the discount so long as you'll be riding your own bike on the day.
 Or give us a call and we’ll fit you in with a CBT, keeping you on the road for another couple of years.

-If you're using your own bike: You must provide evidence of current road tax, insurance and MOT (if applicable.)
-Your bike must be roadworthy and display full size L-Plates front and rear and.
-Your bike must not have an after market / noisy exhaust, if your instructor deems the bike unacceptable you will forfeit your training unless you hire one of MTS school bikes (if available) and pay the difference in cost.
-You must wear an approved safety helmet, motorcycle jacket and gloves along with a minimum of sturdy footwear and denim jeans without rips/tears.
-If you arrive without any of the above you will forfeit your training.
+If you're using your own bike:You must show proof of the current road tax, insurance and MOT (if applicable.)
+Your bike must be roadworthy with full size L-Plates front and back, and it must not have an after market / noisy exhaust.
+If your bike is unsuitable, you wont be able to use it for training, in this case, and subject to availability, you can hire a school bike and pay the difference.
+You must wear an approved safety helmet, motorcycle jacket and gloves along with non steel toe cap boots and a minimum of denim jeans with no exposed skin.
+Please click here for clothing requirements as we are not able to reschedule or refund you in this instance.

 Ready to Start CBT Motorcycle Training with MTS Sussex

-Call us on 01444 246714, 01293 850802 or 01342 890006, or email us at [email protected] or use the on-line contact form.
+Call us on 01444 246714, 01293 850802 or 01342 890006, or email us at enquiries@mtssussex.co.uk or use the on-line contact form.